Skip to Content

 Both exported functions have the same API:

-On both, the first input argument is a string, the optional second (marked by brackets above) is a starting index.
-We "look" to the left or to the right of that index, then report a first non-whitespace character's index on that side.
-In absence, we return null
+On both, the first input argument is a string, the optional second is a starting index.
+The functions “look” to the left or to the right of that index, then report a first non-whitespace character’s index on that side.
+If it’s absent, functions will return null.

 These functions allow you to locate the first non-whitespace character on left or right.